Website Rankings According to Performance & Sustainability (WRAPS)

 Ethical Content

 The most subjective factor is how ethical the website’s content is.
 Therefore, I have given it relatively little weight.
 I don’t expect significant differences between the websites here, as they deal with similar topics.
-However, one can distinguish whether topics like sustainability are highlighted or if the platform is used to promote partners that cause societal harm, such as gambling or alcohol.
-The exact evaluation will be determined anew in each episode.
+If any Dark Patterns are detected or other unethical content is promoted, a 5% penalty is deducted from the score.

 Conclusion and Outlook